POL.4.0.1 FINANCE (Ratified 29.05.2023)

 Request for a Refund – voluntary withdrawal prior to enrolment:

-• If the student voluntarily withdraws prior to the start date of their enrolment, a refund
+7. If the student voluntarily withdraws less than 21 days before to the start date of their enrolment, a refund of tuition will be provided less a minimum of 10 weeks tuition any relevant non-fundable fees out in this policy.

 Request for a Refund – voluntary withdrawal after enrolment:

-• The ten week notice period will begin the day after the date on which the school receives
+8. The ten week notice period will begin the day after the date on which the school receives written notice of the student’s intention to withdraw.

-• If the student voluntarily withdraws on or after the start date of their enrolment,
+9. If the student voluntarily withdraws on or after the start date of their enrolment, reasonable written notice of withdrawal is required.

-ten (10) weeks tuition fee and any other relevant non-fundable fees set out in this
+10. Unless otherwise agreed by the school, a refund will be provided less a minimum of ten (10) weeks tuition fee and any other relevant non-fundable fees set out in this policy.

 Request for a refund for enrolment of one term or less